-Mom upset over water fight at school
+Mom upset over water fight at school in light of recent school shootings

 "This is completely asinine.
 I don't understand.
 They're telling us it's necessary to teach them there's no tolerance for guns.
 You enter the property, it's a gun free zone.
 Yet they're saying here's a gun, point it at me, point it at your fellow student and pull the trigger," she said.

+She said she understands they're meant for fun.
 "But who knows what's going on inside these kids heads now-a-days.
 How do you know they're not fantasizing about the adrenaline rush of what if this is real?" she said.

 She said given the timing of the Santa Fe school shooting and increased sensitivity in Florida after the Parkland shooting, this activity isn't appropriate.